DualL-devel/Arduraco/README.md

 # ArduRaCo
 A control system for model railways using Arduinos.

-One arduino will be connected to a roco booster for modell railways and will control the trains through it.
+One Arduino will be connected to a Roco booster for model railways and it will control the trains through it.

 We are right at the beginning of development, but if you want to, please feel free to follow and help us by searching for issues...